ScriptBasic/WinPBX/docs/CTime64 Class.md

 # CTime64 Class

-Represents an absolute time and date. **CTime64** values are based on coordinated universal time (UTC), which is equivalent to Coordinated Universal time (Greenwich Mean Time, GMT).
+Represents an absolute time and date.

+* **CTime64** values are based on coordinated universal time (UTC), which is equivalent to Coordinated Universal time (Greenwich Mean Time, GMT).
-A companion class, CTimeSpan, represents a time interval.
+* A companion class, **CTimeSpan**, represents a time interval.

-The upper date limit is 12/31/3000.
+* The upper date limit is 12/31/3000.
 The lower limit is 1/1/1970 12:00:00 AM GMT.

 **Include file**: CTime64.inc